Hemodialysis: Anticoagulation-related

-Unfractioned heparin (UHF) is the most commonly used anticoagulant in hemodialysis, as it is generally well tolerated and can be quickly reversed with protamine sulfate.
+Unfractionated heparin (UHF) is the most commonly used anticoagulant in hemodialysis, as it is generally well tolerated and can be quickly reversed with protamine sulfate.
 Low-molecular weight heparin (LMWH) is however, becoming increasingly popular and is now the norm in western Europe.
 Compared to UHF, LMWH has the advantage of an easier mode of administration and reduced bleeding but the effect cannot be easily reversed.
 Heparin can infrequently cause a low platelet count due to a reaction called heparin-induced thrombocytopenia (HIT).
+The risk of HIT is lower with LMWH compared to UHF.
 In such patients, alternative anticoagulants may be used.
-The risk of HIT is lower with LMWH compared to UHF.
 Even though HIT causes a low platelet count it can paradoxically predispose thrombosis.
+When comparing UHF to LMWH for the risk of adverse effects, the evidence is uncertain as to which treatment approach to thin blood has the least side effects and what is the ideal treatment strategy for preventing blood clots during hemodialysis.
 In patients at high risk of bleeding, dialysis can be done without anticoagulation.

 First-use syndrome

 First-use syndrome is a rare but severe anaphylactic reaction to the artificial kidney.
 Its symptoms include sneezing, wheezing, shortness of breath, back pain, chest pain, or sudden death.
 It can be caused by residual sterilant in the artificial kidney or the material of the membrane itself.
 In recent years, the incidence of first-use syndrome has decreased, due to an increased use of gamma irradiation, steam sterilization, or electron-beam radiation instead of chemical sterilants, and the development of new semipermeable membranes of higher biocompatibility.
 New methods of processing previously acceptable components of dialysis must always be considered.
 For example, in 2008, a series of first-use type of reactions, including deaths, occurred due to heparin contaminated during the manufacturing process with oversulfated chondroitin sulfate.